K EasyKVM

 Does my monitor need anything special?

-It needs DDC/CI — a small protocol the OS uses to talk to your monitor over the existing video cable.
+It needs DDC/CI — a small VESA standard the OS uses to talk to your monitor over the existing video cable.
 Almost every monitor made after ~2015 supports it.
 If yours has on-screen menu buttons on the front, it almost certainly works.
-We list known working models in the docs, and the 14-day trial will tell you for sure.
+The troubleshooting page covers the known exceptions, and the 3-day trial will tell you for sure (and you have a 14-day refund either way).

 Does one side have to be a Windows PC?